ohwgiles/laminar/UserManual.md

 LAMINAR_BIND_RPC=unix:/var/run/laminar.sock
 ```

-or similar path in `/etc/laminar.conf` will result in a socket with group read/write permissions (`660`), so any user in the `laminar` group can queue a job.
+or similar path in `/etc/laminar.conf` will result in a socket with group read/write permissions (`660`), so any user in the `laminar` system group can queue a job.

 This can be securely and flexibly combined with remote triggering using `ssh`.
 There is no need to allow the client full shell access to the server machine, the ssh server can restrict certain users to certain commands (in this case `laminarc`).
 See [the authorized_keys section of the sshd man page](https://man.openbsd.org/sshd#AUTHORIZED_KEYS_FILE_FORMAT) for further information.